• Skip to primary navigation

 5. Customize the heat: Adjust the level of spiciness to your preference by adding more or less Thai bird's eye chilies or red pepper flakes.
 Be cautious, as Thai chilies can be very spicy.

 6. Serve with jasmine rice: Traditional Pad Krapow is often served with jasmine rice, which complements the flavors of the dish well.
-Prepare fluffy jasmine rice to accompany your Tofu Pad Krapow.
+Prepare fluffy jasmine rice to accompany your Thai basil tofu.

 How to Store Leftovers

-Reheat: When you're ready to enjoy your leftover Pad Krapow, you can reheat it.
-Here's how:
+Reheat: When you’re ready to enjoy the leftovers, you can reheat it.
+Here’s how:

-• Microwave: Place a portion of the Pad Krapow in a microwave-safe dish, cover it with a microwave-safe lid or microwave-safe plastic wrap, and reheat it in 30-second intervals, stirring in between, until it's heated through.
+• Microwave: Place a portion in a microwave-safe dish, cover it with a microwave-safe lid or microwave-safe plastic wrap, and reheat it in 30-second intervals, stirring in between, until it’s heated through.
 Be cautious not to overheat, as it can dry out the dish.

 RECIPE